What does a Endocrinologist do?

 Pursuing a career as an endocrinologist involves a significant commitment to education and training.
 After completing high school, an aspiring endocrinologist must first earn a bachelor's degree.
 This typically takes four years.
 During this time, students focus on pre-medical courses such as biology, chemistry, and physics.

 Following the bachelor's degree, the next step is medical school.
 This lasts for another four years.
 Medical students study a wide range of subjects, including anatomy, pharmacology, and patient care.
-After medical school, graduates must complete a residency program in internal medicine.
+After medical school, graduates must complete a residency in internal medicine.
 This residency lasts three years.
 During this period, doctors gain hands-on experience in various medical fields.
 After residency, endocrinologists complete a fellowship in endocrinology.
 This fellowship takes an additional two to three years.
-It provides specialized training in diagnosing and treating hormone-related disorders.
+This specialized training focuses on hormone-related disorders and their treatments.

 Endocrinologist Job Description Sample